College Students Attitudes Towards Male Birth Control

 Authors

-1 Department of Health and Human Performance, Texas State University
+1 Department of Health and Human Performance, Texas State University, USA

-2 Department of Pediatrics, Cincinnati Children’s Hospital Medical Center University of Cincinnati College of Medicine
+2 Department of Pediatrics, Cincinnati Children's Hospital Medical Center, University of Cincinnati College of Medicine, Cincinnati, OH, USA

-3 University of Cincinnati School of Human Services
+3 University of Cincinnati College of Education, Criminal Justice and Human Services, Cincinnati, Ohio, USA

-4 James Madison University College of Health and Behavioral Studies
+4 James Madison University, College of Health and Behavioral Studies, USA

 Abstract